agorfine/Project1/README.md

 ## Code Snippet

 The code snippet below is used to play the game.
 I used an event.target.id function to locate the specific square the user has clicked on.
 The boats are hard coded into specific IDs, so when a user clicks on that specific square the class for the boat is added to the square (the boat is then shown as the background image).
 If the square clicked does not contain a boat, a class is added to the square with a snowflake background.
+Additionally, I call the checkWinner function within this function, so everytime the user clicks on the board it checks to see if they won.

 ```
 function playGameMobile(event) {